shyhyawJou/GradCAM-pytorch/README.md

 # Important 2
 In `gradcam.py`,
 variable `data` is the root directory of your dada.
-variable `layer_name` is the output of such layer which you want to use for generating heatmap. using the last layer before global averagepooling or last conv layer is in general.
+variable `layer_name` is the output of such layer which you want to use for generating heatmap. using the last layer before global averagepooling is default.
 variable `heatmap_dir` is the directory in which the heatmap will save.

 # Important 3